andeepittman/digitaldronecollective/index.md

 **Safety campaigns on social media and in-person events**

 A commendable effort was made to bring awareness to the regulations.
-However that awareness didn't include educational support for the site survey.
-The basic rules were the focus, and didn't connect users to alternative educational resources.
+However that awareness didn't include educational support for the site survey--the basic rules were the focus.

 The RPAS team also completed two cross-country information tours.
 The first occured between the Canadian Gazette publishings to seek feedback on the first draft.
 Then again they went on tour after the publishing of the regulations.
 The team describes little participation from the recreational drone community.
 Even if they had, in-person events are not accessible to the full target audience.
-Without consideration to serving remote communities, this was not a viable option for education.
+Without consideration to serving remote communities, this was not a viable option for the kind of education needed for this group.

 #### Opportunity Statement
 > Recreational drone operators in Canada need to understand and be able to enact all the steps required between acquiring and safely operating a drone, and to understand the risks of drone flight because users want to feel competent, safe and legal when they are flying a drone.
 Users want to keep their drone safe and avoid fines.
 They want an efficient, free, understandable, comprehensive, trusted source of information.